Blynk-Technologies/Blynk-NCP-Example-Arduino/docs/BuildYourOwn.md

 ## 5. Use the **Blynk mobile app** (iOS/Android) to configure your new device

-Open the Blynk App and click "Add New Device"
+Open the Blynk App -> click "Add New Device" -> Select "Find Devices Nearby"

 ## 6. Next steps